softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 At this time, all patterns must be followed by a tab and at least one project ID.

-Patterns should be valid in Python.
-No extra whitespace in input files, please.
+Patterns should be valid in Python - raw Python Strings are not supported at this time.

+No extra lines or whitespace in input files, please.

 The following inputs files are available in the `inputs` folder: